brayo-pip/xkcd/README.md

 ## How this script is better than most of the other scripts
 I can't say for sure that this is the best script for downloading xkcd comics there is, but I can say it's one of the fastest.
 The script uses persistent http connections which I haven't yet seen in another xkcd script.
-The script skips previously downloaded comics and skips non-image comics such as js-scripts, it however highlights you of this and provides you with a link should you wish to visit the site yourself and see the 'interactive comic'
+The script skips previously downloaded comics and skips non-image comics such as js-scripts, it however highlights you of this and provides you with a link should you wish to visit the site yourself and see the 'interactive comic'.

 ## Other technical features
 The script maintains a continuity file so that it can 'recall' the last comic it downloaded.